-How long should it typically take to install a new 20 foot interior gas line? | One to two hours | 25% | Two to four hours | 37% | Four to six hours | 14% | Eight hours (One day) | 7% | Not sure | 14% | | | Question: How long should it typically take to install a new 20 foot interior gas line?
-Top Answer (37% of 27 votes): Two to four hours.
+How long should it typically take to install a new 20 foot interior gas line? | One to two hours | 27% | Two to four hours | 34% | Four to six hours | 13% | Eight hours (One day) | 6% | Not sure | 17% | | | Question: How long should it typically take to install a new 20 foot interior gas line?
+Top Answer (34% of 29 votes): Two to four hours.

-Answer: Not sure Explanation: Every job is different .
+Answer: Not sure Explanation: Well, it depends on a number of things.
+Does it include removal of old piping, or prep work?
+Is it a flanged connection, Or is there a tie-in?
+Is there offsets or rolling offsets?
+Am I working alone?
+Is the system under pressure?
+Providing a timeframe without knowing these things would be guess at best, and not accurate. | Parsons specialty welding | Answer: Not sure Explanation: Every job is different .
 Can not estimate without a visual inspection. | Liquid Tech Plumbing & Heating inc. | Answer: Two to four hours Explanation: Being sight unseen it is hard to judge the length of of time this job would take.
 I would say its safe to say 2-4 hours.
-It could vary depending access issues and what it will actually take to get to the pipe that needs to be replaced safely. | SDL Plumbing Inc. | Answer: Two to four hours Explanation: There is not enough info to correctly say.
-Is the gas line sized correctly?
-Is there walls or drywall removal included?
-Is there an existing gas pipe?
-Is there block walls or obstacles in the same location?
-In the wall or exposed hanging or mounted to wall? | Code Blue Plumbing | | ProMatcher | Answer: Two to four hours Explanation: Prof | Peace of Mind Plumbing LLC | Answer: Eight hours (One day) Explanation: Average time | Guaranteed Plumbing | Answer: One to two hours Explanation: It all depends on if the area is open and if there is anything in the way. | JD all service plumbing | | ProMatcher | Answer: Four to six hours Explanation: It takes typically 4-6 hours to do it with the copper Lines and the testing for leaks. | All City Construction | Answer: Two to four hours Explanation: All depends if its a straight run or cut up and horizontal or vertical | Reeves Plumbing | Answer: Two to four hours Explanation: Maybe less time to install depending on circumstances at the job site such as personal storage or other obstructions. | East Coast Home Inspections LLC |
+It could vary depending access issues and what it will actually take to get to the pipe that needs to be replaced safely. | SDL Plumbing Inc. | | ProMatcher | Answer: One to two hours Explanation: All sections of pipe to be measured, cut, threaded and hung with a necessary shut-off valve.
+If proper sizing allows, an installer can easily get the required volume of gas from a branch line close to another appliance by disassembly of the drop to that appliance at the union.
+If cutting into an existing line is necessary, the job could take to the latter part of the estimated time frame.
+Turning the gas back on, leak checking, leak testing with pressure test, and lighting pilots on all the appliances should all be done within two hours without rushing through it.
+The time frame of two hours does not include inspection appointments.
+So the gas line, although installed in this time frame, cannot be used until inspected. | Hit the Gas LLC | Answer: Two to four hours Explanation: Prof | Peace of Mind Plumbing LLC | Answer: Eight hours (One day) Explanation: Average time | Guaranteed Plumbing | | ProMatcher | Answer: One to two hours Explanation: Most occasions this process is done in all steel piping. | Western Piping & Supply | Answer: Four to six hours Explanation: It takes typically 4-6 hours to do it with the copper Lines and the testing for leaks. | All City Construction | Answer: Two to four hours Explanation: All depends if its a straight run or cut up and horizontal or vertical | Reeves Plumbing | | ProMatcher |

 |